-The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB.
+The corresponding table is usmUserTable in the SNMP-USER-BASED-SM-MIB (adjusted according to SNMP-USM-HMAC-SHA2-MIB).

 '''

 {EngineID, UserName, AuthP, AuthKey, PrivP, PrivKey}. {EngineID, UserName, SecName, AuthP, AuthKey, PrivP, PrivKey}.

 '''

 The first case is when we have the identity-function (SecName = UserName).